jmcuneo/cs4241-final-project-a25/README.md

 We struggled to meet together as a team and collaborate effectively.
 It was also difficult to get in touch with each other to communicate.
 Additionally, there were great challenges in getting websockets to work with nextauth authentication - the websockets wanted to go through an /api route, but due to how authentication was set up, the websocket kept getting an authentication response rather than a websocket init response.
 This was very hard to figure out and realize what was going on.

+While checking whose card had the higher value did not present much of a challenge, the real difficulty arose when implementing the actual "war" component of the game.
+When users first encountered a war, the initial implementation did not account for the situation, causing them to put more of their cards down repeatedly.
+While the implementation still needs more work to handle the war mechanic properly, the game application currently reacts appropriately when a war is presented.
+(The only area in need of improvement is actually properly handling the war mechanic of the game, where users can properly play out a war, and determine a winner among the two.)

 5. What each group member was responsible for designing / developing.